Expert Diagnosis of Back Pain and Anatomy of the Spine

 Intervertebral discs are tough elastic cushions between the vertebral bodies.
 They provide a flexible cushion allowing the vertebrae to bend and twist.

 The nerve roots exit the spinal canal in pairs at the level of each disc through openings known as the neural foramina.
 Because the spine is such an intricate and complex structure (7 cervical, 12 thoracic and 5 lumbar vertebrae, the sacrum, the coccyx, the vertebral discs, the ligaments and the facet joints) it can give us problems.

 Genetic disorders, poor posture, obesity, a sedentary lifestyle and weak supporting muscles can cause both acute and chronic back pain.

-While the causes of back pain are numerous, wear-related or degenerative conditions account for most of back disorders.
+While the causes of back pain are numerous, wear-related or degenerative conditions account for most back disorders.

 Expert Diagnosis of Spine Disorders by a Back and Spine Specialist

 Reasons for Back/Leg Pain

 - Spinal disc protrusion